 - Prosthodontics (implants

 Why is visiting the dentist so important?

-- Prevents bad breath; brushing, flossing, and seeing Dr. Peterson regularly will help reduce the amount of bacteria in your mouth that causes bad breath
+- It prevents unpleasant breath; regular brushing, flossing, and visits to Dr. Peterson reduce the bacteria in your mouth that causes bad breath.

 My teeth feel fine; do I still need to see a dentist?

 Even if your teeth feel okay, you should visit us regularly since there may be issues you’re unaware of.
 Maintaining the health and appearance of your smile is essential, and Dr. Peterson can assist with both.
 Fortunately, dentistry has made significant progress, and you no longer have to tolerate discolored, damaged, or irregular teeth.
 Various treatment options are now available to help you feel confident when you smile.